a-le/microDbal/README.md

 ## Features
 - Simplified database operations (fetching rows, executing queries, transactions, etc.)
-- Supports any databases that PHP PDO supports
 - Lightweight and easy to integrate
 - Helper methods for SQL `IN` clauses, `LIKE` clauses, and escaping
 - Let use the underlying PDO instance directly if ever needed